 by Paul Dresher

 I have always been rather ambivalent about the concerto form, at least as it has come down to us through the heritage of the late 18th and 19th centuries.
 The form largely seemed to be expressed in terms of conflict and resolution between the soloist and ensemble and it was often a vehicle for technical display at the expense of other musical values.
 This was inherently against my basic interest in an equal-voiced or layered contrapuntal approach in forming the relationships between musicians playing together.
-In approaching this form I explored different possible relationships, ones that more honestly reflected both my musical and social perspectives.
-Thus in each of the movements, which may be performed as separate works, I have used contrasting models for the instrumental ensemble.
-In the first movement, Cage Machine, it is that of a rock and roll band; in the second, it is of an orchestra.
-In the third, it is that of a chamber ensemble.
+In approaching this form I felt I had to explore different possible relationships, ones that more honestly reflect both my musical and social perspectives.